 Attending our hospitals

-If you come to the hospital, you will see that we have introduced measures to help people stay safe and keep their distance.
-You may also be asked to take extra precautions by our staff.
+If you come to one of our hospitals, we ask that you follow these safety measures to help prevent the spread of COVID-19.
+You may also be asked to take some extra precautions by our staff.

 Do not arrive too early

 Aim to arrive at the department no earlier than 10 minutes before your appointment time.
 This is to reduce the number of people in our waiting rooms.

 Wear a face mask in patient-facing clinical areas

 Face masks are required in all clinical areas, with the exception of children’s services.

 Areas where masks are required will be clearly marked with signage, pictured here: